audacity/audacity-support/nyquist-plugins/effect-plugins/modulation-effects.md

 ### Isochronic modulator

-A variable tremolo plug-in customized with controls for length and fade in/out speed of each pulse.
+A variable tremolo plugin customized with controls for length and fade in/out speed of each pulse.

 {% file src="../../.gitbook/assets/Isomod.ny" %}
-Download Plug-in
+Download Plugin
 {% endfile %}

 <details>